wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 <img src="/Physical-Models/Eq.1.3.png" alt="drawing" width="200"/>

-It shows that the virus concentration is determined by two exponential terms and their parameters {*k*<sub>I</sub>}, *k*<sub>V</sub>.
+It shows that the virus concentration is determined by two exponential terms and their parameters *k*<sub>I</sub>, *k*<sub>V</sub>.
 Long time behavior of the equation will be dominated by the one with smaller parameter.

-Before I get started, here's how I feel about probabilistic modeling vs deep learning.
+PS: Here's how I feel about probabilistic modeling vs deep learning.

 ### Probabilistic modeling text books: